osetor74/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

 		- Base Rare Weight increased from 1 to 5
   		- Base Very Rare Weight increased from 0.25 to 0.75

-		- The point at which white-rarity items stopped dropping has instead been changed to reduce Common weight for item drops to 10% of the weight's original value, meaning they will still be able to drop, but hopefully not often enough to feel annoying.
+		- The point at which white-rarity items stopped dropping has been moved from level 12 to 7, and has also instead been changed to reduce Common weight for item drops to 10% of the weight's original value, meaning they will still be able to drop, but hopefully not often enough to feel annoying.

+		- The point at which white-rarity items stopped dropping has been reworked

 		- The levels mentioned above and their effects now also applies to items from vending machines.